The next Big Bang we know nothing about-breakinglatest.news-Breaking Latest News

 After all, this electoral campaign is not substantially different from the others.
 As always, it is a challenge between those who try to stop someone (once the communists, then Berlusconi, now the post-fascists) and those who make electoral promises to be collected immediately, like a credit at the bank counter (less taxes, minimum wage, zero fines).
-This is not the case everywhere.
+Not so everywhere.
 In the United States, for example, elections are often won by those who have been able to better interpret “the American dream” or “the new frontier”.

 The event